-- ★6 in CMPUT at the 300-level or higher (see Notes 3 and 4)
+- ★3 in CMPUT at the 300-level or higher (see Notes 4 and 5)

-- ★6 in Business electives (see Note 1 below)
+- ★6 in Business electives (see Note 2 below)

 - ★3 in an approved option

 - ★3 in a Science option

 - ★3 in an Arts option

-(1) Students in the Specialization Program with the Software Quality Option must choose ★12 from the following Business courses:

-MGTSC 352, 422, 461, 465; MIS 412, 414

-- (2) Because the BSc Specialization in Computing Science Software Quality Option includes the Industrial Internship Program component, students are eligible to apply for ISP (Information Systems Professional) certification upon completing 6 months of work experience in the software industry after graduation.
+- (1) Students with no previous computing science experience should enrol in CMPUT 101, followed by CMPUT 114 and 115.
+Students are strongly encouraged to take CMPUT 272 in Year 1. - (2) Students in the Specialization Program with the Software Quality Option must choose ★12 from the following Business courses: MGTSC 352, 422, 461, 465; MIS 412, 414 - (3) Because the BSc Specialization in Computing Science Software Quality Option includes the Industrial Internship Program component, students are eligible to apply for ISP (Information Systems Professional) certification upon completing 6 months of work experience in the software industry after graduation.
 The ISP is a registered designation under the Professional and Occupational Associations Registration Act in Alberta.
-The ISP Designation was registered in February 1997, and is administered by the Registrar of CIPS Alberta. - (3) Specialization students must take ★6 in Group A courses which include CMPUT 304, 325, 340 and 474.
-A complete list of Group A courses to be offered in a given year is available from the department. - (4) Specialization students must take ★3 in Group B project courses which include CMPUT 400, 401, 412, 414, 415, 422, and 466.
+The ISP Designation was registered in February 1997, and is administered by the Registrar of CIPS Alberta. - (4) Specialization students must take ★3 in Group A courses which include CMPUT 304, 340 and 474.
+A complete list of Group A courses to be offered in a given year is available from the department. - (5) Specialization students must take ★3 in Group B project courses which include CMPUT 400, 401, 410, 412, 414, 415, 422, and 466.
 The department may approve variations in the above requirement on application.
-CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (5) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
+CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (6) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
 These prerequisites should be taken for the MATH or STAT option.